-In this article, we’ll be taking a closer look at everything related to soup curry.
+In this article, we’ll take a closer look at everything related to soup curry.
 And to ensure we’re bringing you the most accurate information, we spoke with Ide Go, the manager of soup curry outlet “Rakkyo” and president of the “Curry City Sapporo Promotion Committee.”

 What Kind of Ingredients Are in Soup Curry?

-Generally speaking, the vast majority of eateries will include vegetables in their soup curries, including those deep-fried or stewed.
-Depending on the store, this can range from just two different varieties to a whopping 10+, often completely covering the soup itself!
+Generally speaking, most eateries will include vegetables in their soup curries, including those deep-fried or stewed.
+Depending on the store, this can range from just two different varieties to a whopping ten or more, often completely covering the soup itself!
 Some stores will also offer additional ingredients for an added fee.

 Vegetables used for soup curry often include carrot, capsicum, potato, burdock, pumpkin, broccoli, eggplant, okra, lotus root, mushrooms, turnip, tomato, cabbage, mizuna, and more.
 As you can see, root vegetables are generally used more than leafy vegetables.

-Complementing the vegetables are meats and seafood like chicken leg, diced pork, lamb chops, shrimp, boiled eggs, and more.
+Meats and seafood like a chicken leg, diced pork, lamb chops, shrimp, boiled eggs, and more complement the vegetables.
 Like vegetables, additional meats can sometimes be added for an extra charge.